mui/mui-x/docs/data/data-grid/pagination/pagination.md

 This means you have to give the rows of all pages to the data grid.
 If your dataset is too big, and you only want to fetch the current page, you can use server-side pagination.

+Grid supports two types of server-side pagination based on the supported API from the server:

+- Index-based pagination
+- Cursor-based pagination

 :::info
 Check out [Selection—Usage with server-side pagination](/x/react-data-grid/row-selection/#usage-with-server-side-pagination) for more details.
 :::

-### Basic implementation
+### Index-based pagination

+The index-based pagination is the most common type of pagination.
+It follows the same pattern as the client-side pagination (page, pageSize), but the data is fetched from the server.

+It can be further categorized into sub-types based on the availability of the total number of rows or `rowCount`.
+There can three different possibilities:

+1. Row count is available
+2. Row count is not available
+3. Row count is available but is not accurate and may update later on

+In the following sections, we will discuss how to handle each of these cases.

+#### 1. Row count is available

+When the row count is available, you can use the following steps to enable server-side pagination:

 - Set the prop `paginationMode` to `server`
-- Provide a `rowCount` prop to let the data grid know how many pages there are
+- Provide the `rowCount` using the `initialState.pagination.rowCount` or the `rowCount` prop to let the data grid calculate how many pages are there
 - Use the `onPaginationModelChange` prop callback to load the rows when the page changes

 Since the `rowCount` prop is used to compute the number of available pages, switching it to `undefined` during loading resets the page to zero.